altela/froyo/README.md

 ```

 or, if you are using windows you can edit the `run_froyo.bat` file, you need to edit it and identify where your python folder located.
-Just follow the instruction inisde that file.
+Just follow the instruction inside that file.

 This will combine your image inside `images` folder with `twibbon.png`, which the result will be saved into `result` folder.
 This script support multiple images, just put it inside `images` folder